Frequently Asked Questions

 - What charges will be offset by my generation credits?

-Generation credits will be applied to your electric energy charges.
-Generation credits can’t be used to offset other charges such as monthly minimum charges, customer charges, or demand charges.
-These types of charges represent costs and liabilities to SDG&E that aren’t recovered in energy rates and therefore by law, can’t be reduced by net generation credits.
+Generation credits will be applied to the electric energy charges on your net-metered solar electric account.
+Generation credits can’t be used to offset other charges such as monthly minimum charges, customer charges or demand charges.
+These are costs to SDG&E that aren’t recovered in energy rates and therefore by law, can’t be reduced by net generation credits.
+They also can’t be used to offset charges billed on gas and non-solar electric meters.

 - Will a monthly service fee be added to my bill?